Federal authorities demanded secrecy in no-penalty, no-prosecution deal to high net worth Canadians . . .

 and listen to the mini-doc near the top.
 The story of two women the CRA went after is told, in sharp contrast to the “no-penalty, no-prosecution” confidential deals offered to the very wealthy.

 All you need to do is to share the story with your friends.
-Pass it along.
-That’s what people in other countries are doing.
-Hmm . .
-I just thought.
-If you file an Income Tax Return, enclose a short note to the CRA.
+Lots of them.
+If you mail in an Income Tax Return, enclose a note to the CRA.
 “Taxation isn’t only for middle and low income citizens.
-Stop tax evasion by the wealthy.”
+It’s for the wealthy, too. ” Or, whatever you would like to say.

 By Harvey Cashore, Dave Seglins, Frederic Zalac, Kimberly Ivany, CBC News